-The TIP is the agreed-upon list of specific transportation improvement priorities of the region It lists all projects that either intend to use federal funds or are regionally significant, whether or not they use federal funds.
-The list is multimodal; in addition to the traditional highway and public transit projects, it includes bicycle, pedestrian, and freight- related projects as well.
+The TIP is the agreed-upon list of priority transportation projects in Greater Philadelphia.
+It lists all projects that intend to use federal funds or are regionally significant, whether or not they use federal funds.
+The list is multimodal; in addition to highway and public transit projects, it includes bicycle, pedestrian, and freight-related projects as well.
 The TIP is required by federal law.

-The TIP shows estimated costs and schedule by project phase.
-The TIP not only lists the specific projects but also documents the anticipated schedule and cost for each project phase (Preliminary Engineering, Final Design, Right-of-Way Acquisition, and Construction).
+The TIP shows estimated costs and schedules by project phase.
+The TIP not only lists the specific projects but also documents the anticipated schedule and cost for each project phase (Preliminary Engineering, Final

+Design, Right-of-Way Acquisition, and Construction).
 Inclusion of a project phase in the TIP means that it is seriously expected to be implemented during the TIP time period.